-Distribution of TECPR2 missense variants in the secondary protein structure was compared to missense variants reported as homozygous in public population databases and protein regions constrained for missense variation were analyzed as described.
-(Hebebrand et al., 2019) For analysis of the tertiary structure, we used the GalaxyWEB pipeline (Heo, Park, & Seok, 2013; Ko, Park, Heo, & Seok, 2012; Ko, Park, & Seok, 2012) to divide TECPR2 protein sequence into modeling units, predict their structure and refine the top model.
-Protein data bank (PDB) format structures (Popp & Neuser, 2020) were then used for visualization with a pipeline using the Pymol software (Meyer et al., 2019) For details, also see Supp.
-Notes S1.
+The distribution of TECPR2 missense variants in the secondary protein structure was compared to missense variants reported as homozygous in public population databases and protein regions constrained for missense variation were analyzed as described (Hebebrand et al., 2019).
+For analysis of the tertiary structure, we used the GalaxyWEB pipeline (Heo et al., 2013; Ko, Park, Heo, et al., 2012; Ko, Park, & Seok, 2012) to divide TECPR2 protein sequence into modeling units, predict their structure, and refine the top model.
+Protein data bank (PDB) format structures (Popp & Neuser, 2020) were then used for visualization with a pipeline using the Pymol software (Meyer et al., 2016) and missense clustering analysis as described before (Hebebrand et al., 2019).
+For details, also see Supporting Information Notes S1.

-RNA Expression Analysis for the TECPR2 variant c.2829del, p.(Asn944Thrfs7) in P1
+2.9 RNA expression analysis for the TECPR2 variant c.2829del, p.(Asn944Thrfs7) in P1

-Messenger RNA (ribonucleic acid) from peripheral blood lymphocytes of P1 and both parents was used to generate cDNA.
-Monoallelic expression was analyzed with RT-PCR and Sanger sequencing and TECPR2 expression was analyzed using quantitative polymerase chain reaction (qPCR) (see details in File S1).
+Messenger RNA (ribonucleic acid) from peripheral blood lymphocytes of P1 and both parents was used to generate complementary DNA (cDNA).
+Monoallelic expression was analyzed with reverse transcription polymerase chain reaction (RT-PCR), and Sanger sequencing and TECPR2 expression were analyzed using quantitative PCR (qPCR) (see details in Supporting Information File S1).

-RESULTS
+3 RESULTS

-TECPR2 Variant Spectrum
+3.1 | TECPR2 Variant Spectrum

-Genetic analyses including conventional karyotyping, chromosomal microarray analysis and multi-gene panels (except for P13) were unremarkable in all novel cases.
-17 distinct variants in TECPR2, including nine truncating and eight missense variants, were identified.
-Of these, five truncating and five missense variants have not been reported previously (Figure 1A).
+Genetic analyses, including conventional karyotyping, chromosomal microarray analysis, and multigene panels (except for P13) were unremarkable in all novel cases.
+Seventeen distinct variants in TECPR2, including nine truncating and eight missense variants, were identified.
+Of these, five truncating and five missense variants have not been reported previously (Figure 1a).